swallentin/JavaScript-Module-Pattern-In-Depth/README.md

 The files in this repository are enumerated from a to z allowing you to navigate between them in the order they appear in the article.

+Each file contains detailed commentary for each concept.

 ## Purpose

 This repository was created to provide a developer with some boilerplate code to use when you bump into situations where the following patterns can be beneficial.